asiloisad/pulsar-word-map/README.md

 - The mutate works independent of snippets and use another convert key (default `F12`).
 - Multi-cursor is supported.

-## Methods
+## Commands

-The below methods can be used:
+In `atom-text-editor` there are available commands:

-- `word-map:auto`: if selection is not empty, then selected text go to convert. if selection is empty, then one char is used.
+- `word-map:auto`: (default `F12`) if selection is not empty, then selected text go to convert, else then one char is used
-- `word-map:selected`: mutate selected text.
+- `word-map:selected`: mutate selected text
 - `word-map:fixed-N`: get `N` letters before cursor and mutate it

 ## Examples